The Bachelors Hall – North Kapunda Hotel

 Inhabit this tomb where alone I must stay,

-Compelled to break silence by having a chat
+Compelled to break the silence by having a chat

 With my woeful companion, the strange acting cat.